davidzimniok/Running-text-on-7-seg-displays/README.md

 | stop_bit_rec  | in_reg      | 1       | 0    | ~clk_count | 0           |                                                                           |
 | wait_for_end  | in_reg      | 1       | 0    | x          | 0           |                                                                           |

-Signal named as out_patter is 8bit output of recieved data.
+Signal named as out_pattern is 8bit output of received data.
 Data in this register are changed continuosly, and their validity are signalized by out_sig signal.
-Clk_count signal is a one bit counter and at everytransition is set to zero.
-Bit_index variable is integer in range from 0 to 7 and points to actual position of recieved data.
+Clk_count signal is a one bit counter and at every transition is set to zero.
+Bit_index variable is an integer in range from 0 to 7 and points to actual position of received data.
 R_on signal starts local timer to count - frequency is half of baudrate.

 #### Transition diagram for FSM
 ![Transition diagram for FSM](schematics/schematic_UART.png)

 #### Recieve non valid start bit (is shorter than excepted)
 ![Reset of top module](simulations/UART_RX/uartrx_recievenoise.png)
-note: this situation can happend if there is some noise on serial bus or when we set wrong baud rate
+note: this situation can happen if there is some noise on serial bus or when we set wrong baud rate

 #### Recieve 1 valid ASCII character with changing states
 ![Reset of top module](simulations/UART_RX/uartrx_recieve1ASCIIchar.png)